beulard/lard84/README.md

 The case (case.FCStd) is a 3D-printable plastic enclosing and two feet for a more comfortable typing angle.

-The enclosing features mounting holes for the PCB and plate, and anti-warping structural elements.
+The enclosing features mounting posts for the PCB and plate, and anti-warping structural elements.

 ![Plate in Fusion360](screenshots/case-v6-bare.png)
 ![Plate irl](pictures/case-empty.jpg)